eworm-de/routeros-scripts/doc/mod/notification-telegram.md

 -----------

-This module adds support for sending notifications via [Telegram](https://telegram.org/) via bot api.
+This module adds support for sending notifications via [Telegram ↗️](https://telegram.org/) via bot api.
 A queue is used to make sure notifications are not lost on failure but sent later.

 Requirements and installation